MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 ## Take a server offline using Windows Admin Center

-The simplest way to prepare to take a server node in an Azure Stack HCI cluster offline is by using Windows Admin Center.
+The simplest way to prepare to take a server in an Azure Stack HCI cluster offline is by using Windows Admin Center.

 ### Verify it's safe to take the server offline